alphagov/monitoring-doc/documentation/architecture/decisions/0005-deploying-prometheus-to-private-networks-in-aws.md

 The client team would have visibility over what we had built, and would be able to see it in their own AWS console.
 However, they would likely not have ssh access to the instance itself.

+One possible issue with this model is that we're beholden on the client to provide us with a CIDR range to deploy onto, and depending on their existing estate, private IPs may be in short supply.

+You're also dependent on their networking arrangements.
+You will need to ask questions like:

+ - how can you get in and out of the network?
+ - do you need to download packages to install?  how will that work?
+ - do you need to download security updates?  how will that work?

+The answers to these questions may be different for different client teams.
+This means that our prometheus pattern needs to be flexible enough to cope with these differences, which will take extra engineering effort.

+We would need to work out what the integration point between our teams would be.
+This could be:

+ - terraform outputs that appear in a remote state file
+   - or stereotyped resource names/tags which can be matched using data sources

 ### Use VPC Peering to provide access for prometheus to scrape target infrastructure